-With a recent boom in healthcare IPOs, who are healthcare’s top institutional investors?
+With growth in healthcare IPOs, who are healthcare’s top institutional investors?
 Using our Investor Mosaic predictive algorithms, which consider factors such as past performance, network strength (who they know), selection aptitude and brand among other factors, we wanted to offer a statistical assessment.

 For this analysis, we looked at all VC and PE investors with investments in at least 10 healthcare companies since 2008 and where the firm made more than 50% of their investments in the healthcare sector.